What to Do in Québec City in July

 Summer is in full swing!
 Here are our suggestions for things to see and do in July.

 Tours Voir Québec

 Québec City is a great place to stroll around, snap shots, and have some good eats.
 But it’s also full of history and secrets that come to life with a local guide.
 A guided tour will leave you seeing the city in a whole new light.
-Of course, if history isn’t your thing, a food tour should manage to do the trick.
+If history isn’t your thing, a food tour should manage to do the trick.

 See Art in Living Colour

 Once again this year, Passages Insolites is taking over the city.
-Follow the 5 km walk from the Petit-Champlain to Parliament Hill to Saint-Sauveur to see 20 works that will spark your imagination and tickle your funny bone, dreamed up by contemporary artists from here and abroad.
+Follow the 2.5 km walk from the Petit-Champlain to the Old Port to see 17 works that will spark your imagination and tickle your funny bone, dreamed up by contemporary artists from here and abroad.

 Get Into the Québec City Summer Festival Spirit

 Festival d'été is back in its original format and promises to be electrifying!
 The three main stages (Plains of Abraham, Parc de la Francophonie and Place de l'Assemblée-Nationale) will once again welcome international, local and emerging artists, and the restaurant terraces in the surrounding streets will be crowded with happy festival-goers.

 The 2022 line-up includes Maroon 5, Luke Combs, Halsey, Rage Against the Machine, Charlotte Cardin, Jack Johnson and many more!

 Taking a boat tour on the St. Lawrence River is a summer vacation classic.
 Hoist your anchors for stunning views of the city, the river, and both shores.